JMWren/JMWren/README.md

 ## About Me

 Hi, I’m **Jordan** - a .NET and Java Developer who first got into programming as a hobby.
-What began as experimenting with code to improve my own projects has grown into a professional path where I build practical, impactful software.
-I enjoy solving problems through clean, efficient code and continuously learning new tools and technologies.
+My programming journey began fairly young with Minecraft and in time became my choice of career path.
+I try to solve problems with (hopefully...) clean, efficient code and am continually pushing myself to learn new skills and frameworks.

 ### Skills and Experience
 - **Primary Skills:** .NET, Java, SQL, Python, HTML/CSS